 Your vet will want to know:

-Whether your dog’s behavior, such as his appetite or energy level, is different.
+- Whether your dog’s behavior, such as their appetite or energy level, is different.

 Often, the vet will remove some cells from the lump with a fine needle.
-She'll then look at them under the microscope.
-Sometimes she can tell right away if it’s a fatty tumor.
+They'll then look at them under the microscope.
+Sometimes they can tell right away if it’s a fatty tumor.

 If it’s too hard to tell, your vet will take a small tissue sample from the lump and send it out for a biopsy.
 In a few days, you'll find out if it's cancerous.
 If so, surgery can usually remove the lump.